Identifying and using modality

 Activity 4: those are the rules (advanced)

 Ask students to work in groups.
-Give each group the name of a place without showing them to the other teams (e.g. library, swimming pool, office, school, bus, amusement park) and ask them to write rules for this place (using must, mustn’t, have to and don’t have to etc.) When they finish, groups read out their rules and the others guess the place.
+Give each group the name of a place without showing them to the other teams (for example, library, swimming pool, office, school, bus, amusement park) and ask them to write rules for this place (using must, mustn’t, have to and don’t have to and so on.)
+When they finish, groups read out their rules and the others guess the place.